JolitaGrazyte/discogs-api/README.md

 [![Total Downloads](https://img.shields.io/packagist/dt/jolitagrazyte/discogs-api-wrapper.svg?style=flat-square)](https://packagist.org/packages/jolitagrazyte/discogs-api-wrapper)

 This package makes it easy to communicate with discogs-api.
-It uses Guzzle6 and is very simple to install and to use.
+It uses [Guzzle 6](https://github.com/guzzle/guzzle) and is very simple to install and to use.

-You can use it with any php framework or just simply in your naked php application.
+You can use it with any PHP framework or just simply in your naked PHP application.

-However if you want to use it in Laravel framework, i'd suggest to also install jolitagrazyte/laravel-discogs package, which provides a facade for even an easier way to play with it.
+However if you want to use it in Laravel framework, i'd suggest to also install [jolitagrazyte/laravel-discogs package](https://github.com/JolitaGrazyte/laravel-discogs), which provides a facade for even an easier way to play with it.

 ## Installation